sourdough-danish-pastries-recipe

 Now unwrap your butter block and place it in the center of your rectangle with a short side facing you.

-butter block in the center of the dough rectangle
+butter block in the center of the sourdough danish dough rectangle

 Fold one side of the rectangle over the butter block so the edge meets the center of the butter block.